 “Don’t repeat yourself” Python employs philosophy to provide developers with a clean, manageable working environment.
 Django enforces the DRY principle in everything, creating a single space for storing each distinct object.
 Django normalizes the values everywhere removing redundancies and allowing the developer to focus on the application logic.

 - Authentication and Security

-Django comes with a full-featured, secure user authentication system.
+Developers chose Django because it comes with a full-featured, secure user authentication system.
 It handles user accounts, manages cookies, user groups, and sessions, and keeps track of permissions.
 This lets you easily build sites that allow users to create accounts and safely sign in and out of the accounts.

 Django has a state-of-the-art security system that helps developers against common security lapses such as SQL injection, cross-site scripting, clickjacking, and cross-site request forgery.